a6patch/docs/docs/delegates/payouts.md

 sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y
 ```

-2. Switch to qredit user (or whatever user you used...we recommend qredit for consistancy)
+2. Switch to qredit user (or whatever user you used.
+We recommend qredit for consistancy)
 ```bash
 su - qredit
 ```